hdgarrood/purescript-numeric-hierarchy-guide/monoids.rst

 **Exercise 2.1.** The set of all the non-negative integers is called the set of *natural numbers*, and is written :math:`\mathbb{N}`.
 Consider this set together with the operation of subtraction: :math:`(\mathbb{N}, -)`.
 This is *not* a monoid.
-Can you say which of the three laws fail to hold and why?
+Can you say which of the three laws fail to hold (it might be more than one) and why?

 **Exercise 2.2.** The set of *rational numbers* is the set of numbers which can be written as the ratio of two integers :math:`\frac{a}{b}`.
 There is a